 Cycling has come far and is no longer just a mode of transportation, it is a mighty powerful engine driving economic growth and job creation.
 People all around the world are shifting to bicycles not because it is cheap but because it is healthy and better for the environment.
 This has created amazing opportunities for people, just look at the investments pouring into cycling infrastructure and related sectors.

 The Bicycle Industry keeps on getting bigger with each passing day, technological evolution will only make it bigger and better.
 This will create more jobs and pave the path to a better and more sustainable future.
 Bicycles are not going anywhere, and neither are you!
-The time is now to kickstart your career or business in the realm of cycling.
+The time is now to kickstart your career or business in cycling.
 So, what are you waiting for?